geozeke/familytree/README.md

 src="https://lh3.googleusercontent.com/d/1H04KVAA3ohH_dLXIrC0bXuJXDn3VutKc"
 alt = "Dinobox logo" width="100"/>

-Self-hosting a family tree made with [MacFamilyTree][def] in a docker container, using nginx.
+Self-hosting a family tree website, made with [MacFamilyTree][def], in a docker container, using nginx.
 While these instructions apply to [MacFamilyTree][def], any genealogy software that can publish a complete website (html) of a family tree will work.